fametrano/bbt/py-scripts/README.md

     pip install --upgrade btclib

-matplot is used for plotting charts

-    pip install --upgrade matplot

-or to install all dependencies
+There are othere dependencies, to install all of them:

     pip install --upgrade -r requirements.txt